Create barcodes in a Reporting Services Report with SQL Server Data Tools

 7. Click on the "Next" button followed by the "Finish" button.

 8. We have now successfully created Reporting Services (.rdl) report in Visual Studio.
-Click on the "Design" tab and then click on the "Report->Report Properties" menu item.
+If you are using Visual Studio 2019, click on "Report1.rdl" in "Solutions Explorer", and then the "..." button in "Properties -> Assemblies".
+If you are using Visual Studio 2017, you can click on the "Report -> Report Properties" menu item.
+This will launch the Report Properties dialog.
 We are going to add a reference to our "ConnectCodeBarcodeFontsLibrary.dll".
-This DLL (Dynamic Link Library) will be used to help you generate a barcode in the report.
+This DLL (Dynamic Link Library) will be used to generate a barcode in the report.

 Click on the "References" tab and click on the "Add" button followed by the "..." button to add an assembly.
 In the "Add Reference" dialog, click on the "Browse" tab and navigate to the "C:\Program Files (x86)\ConnectCode\Resource\Net DLL Integration Samples\.Net4.0" folder.
 Select the "ConnectCodeBarcodeFontsLibrary.dll" and click on the "OK" button.